rfvgyhn/min-ed-launcher/README.md

 ### Launcher
 1. Install the [.Net SDK]

-    At least version 6.
-In general, min-ed-launcher follows the latest Current version of the SDK.
+    At least version 7.
+In general, min-ed-launcher follows the latest version of the SDK.
 2. Clone repository and build
     ```
     $ git clone https://github.com/rfvgyhn/min-ed-launcher